-Weasels make up for their short life by having up to 13 kits in a litter and up to three litters a year.
+Weasels have one of the shortest lifespans of any mammal, living for just one or two years.
+They make up for their short life by having up to 13 kits in a litter and up to three litters a year.

-Hedgehogs have tough lives: half die in their first year, and few live longer than three years.
+Hedgehogs are a very popular mammal in the UK and are frequent visitors to our gardens and fields.
+However, they have very tough lives: half die in their first year, and few live longer than three years.

-The largest members of the weasel family, wolverines stay with their mother until the age of two, when they can start to breed.
+The wolverine is the largest members of the weasel family, and live for up to 12 years.
+As a longer-lived animal, they stay with their mother until the age of two, when they have matured and can start to breed.

-Tapirs are large, robust mammals.
+Tapirs are large, robust mammals and live for around 30 years.
 They may look like a meal for big cats such as jaguars, but they are rarely taken.

 Elephants are unusual among mammals other than humans in having a ‘use’ after they stop breeding – older females help to look after young calves.

 Humans are the longest-lived land mammal, so are towards the top of the list of long-living mammals.
 However, we aren't the longest living mammals on Earth by a long way.